Here’re 10 things humans do that annoy dogs (plus 15 more) that you might be guilty of:

 A regular exercise is useful to keep your dog healthy and stay fit.
-However, you shouldn’t over exercised him since an over-exercise can annoy or even harm your dog, depending on your dog’s age, breed type and temperament.
+However, you shouldn’t over-exercised him since an over-exercise can annoy or even harm your dog, depending on your dog’s age, breed type and temperament.
 For example, an older dog shouldn’t be forced to run more than a mile or two.

 20. New year celebration

-Some dogs could be frightened with a new year celebration especially during the firework show.
+Some dogs could be frightened of a new year celebration especially during the firework show.
 They can hide under the bed, or jump over high fences backyard just to escape the noise.
 During the firework show, keep him inside the house and help him to calm down.

 21. Too many baths